alexellis/derek/README.md

 If this optional field is non-empty, Derek will read it's configuration from another location.
 This allows multiple projects to use the same configuration.
 Please note that redirection is only supported for GitHub repository URLs.

+* Command triggers

+By default, Derek commands can be called with `Derek <some-command>`.
+The prefix `Derek ` is the default trigger, but the bot also supports the `/` trigger which can be enabled by setting the `use_slash_trigger` environment variable to `true`.

 ### Examples:

 * Update the title of a PR or issue